Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 client = CosmosClient(URL, credential=KEY, enable_diagnostics_logging=True)
 database = client.create_database(DATABASE_NAME, logger=logger)
 ```
+**NOTICE: The Following is a Preview Feature that is subject to significant change.**

-To further customize what gets logged, you can use a diagnostics handler to filter out the logs you don't want to see.
+To further customize what gets logged, you can use a  **PREVIEW** diagnostics handler to filter out the logs you don't want to see.
 There are several ways to use the diagnostics handler, those include the following:
 - Using the "CosmosDiagnosticsHandler" class, which has default behaviour that can be modified.
     **NOTE: The diagnostics handler will only be used if the `enable_diagnostics_logging` argument is passed in at the client constructor.
-      The CosmosDiagnosticsHandler is also a special type of dictionary that is callable and that has immutable keys.
-The values it expects are functions related to it's relevant diagnostic data. (e.g. ```diagnostics_handler["duration"]``` expects a function that takes in a float and returns a boolean as it relates to the duration of an operation to complete).**
+      The CosmosDiagnosticsHandler is also a special type of dictionary that is callable and that has preset keys.
+The values it expects are functions related to it's relevant diagnostic data. (e.g. ```diagnostics_handler["duration"]``` expects a function that takes in an int and returns a boolean as it relates to the duration of an operation to complete).**
     ```python
     from azure.cosmos import CosmosClient, CosmosDiagnosticsHandler
     import logging